gammalib/gammalib/doc/source/user_manual/modules/cta_bkg.rst

 The structure of the XML model is identical to the one shown before, but the type of the model is now ``CTACubeBackground``.

-Finally, a third type of background model exists that assumes that the spatial and spectral component of the background can be factorised and that the spatial component is radially symmetric.
+Another type of background model exists that assumes that the spatial and spectral component of the background can be factorised and that the spatial component is radially symmetric.
 This background model is rather simplistic, and is mainly still there for